Partner with us for a place to call home.

 - Monthly backend debt (including loan and/or credit card payments) must be no more than 43% of an applicant’s monthly gross (pre-tax) income.

-- Applicants must have a minimum credit score of at least 620 and be clear of any liens and judgments.
+- Applicants must be clear of any liens and judgments.
 Any bankruptcies must be discharged at least 4 years ago.

 - Applicant must have worked in the same occupation for one year or at least two years if self-employed.

-- Applicant must live or work in King County.
+- Applicant must live or work in county they are applying.

 - Applicant must use the home as their primary residence.